 - You Love Getting Paid Early.
 Both Wealthfront and Chime offer early direct deposit up to two days in advance for account holders whose employers qualify.
 This is excellent news for those with tight cash flows — folks for whom every day counts in the race to make it to payday and avoid predatory lending products such as high-interest cash advances or payday loans.

 - You’re Tired of Bank Fees.
-Neither Wealthfront nor Chime charge excessive fees.
-Indeed, on the deposit account side, neither levies monthly maintenance fees, making for a totally fee-free banking experience under normal circumstances.
+Neither Wealthfront nor Chime charges excessive fees.
+Indeed, on the deposit account side, neither levies monthly maintenance fees, making for a totally fee-free money management experience under normal circumstances.

 That’s certainly the case for Wealthfront and Chime, whose differences far outweigh their similarities.
 After reading through this detailed comparison of their strengths and weaknesses, here’s hoping you’re inching closer to a decision.

 Chime is a financial technology company, not a bank.
 Banking services provided by, and debit card issued by, The Bancorp Bank or Stride Bank, N.A.; Members FDIC.

 Money Crashers, LLC receives cash compensation from Wealthfront Advisers LLC (“Wealthfront Advisers”) for each new client that applies for a Wealthfront Automated Investing Account through our links.
 This creates an incentive that results in a material conflict of interest.
 Money Crashers, LLC is not a Wealthfront Advisers client, and this is a paid endorsement.
 More information is available via our links to Wealthfront Advisers.